 So how many people have called to get a moving quote, only to find out after the move is complete, that another $500 is due.
 Now for some, maybe that is not a big deal, but for many, being charged serval hundred more than the quote can cause problems.
 That is frustrating especially after a long stressful day.
 Avoiding this senerio, can be easily avoided by talking to your mover, preferably one that is Houston based that understand travel times and traffic patterns.
 The city is geographically large and picking the wrong route can cost extra time.

 However one of the things that will allow you to get the correct price is to take the time and get an on-site estimate.
 This way the moving company can come out to your home and see what you have in the rooms and what will be needed.
 The common tactic most moving companies use is to low ball the quote to gain the busines.
 Know that getting an inhome estiame will always appear more expensive on the surface, especially if you take a phone quote and compare .
 The phone quote is nothing more than a guess.
-And this is what trips up most people as they try to assess cost.
+And this is what trips up most people as they try to assess the cost residential movers will cost them on their move.

 Plan Well Ahead of Time